Biodiversity

 LOCATION

-The pilot case on biodiversity aims to monitor habitat connectivity indices for Catalonia from 1987 to the present for the main habitat categories.
-We are integrating different sources of data: land use and land cover maps obtained from remote sensing satellites, species occurrence observations, also including those extrated from citizen science initiatives and data coming from IoT sensors on the ground.
+The AD4GD pilot case on biodiversity monitors habitat connectivity indices for Catalonia from 1987 to the present for the main habitat categories integrating data from heterougenous sources.
+Land use and land cover maps obtained through satellite imagery are enriched with information on manmade infrastructures and protected natural areas.
+In addition, expert knowledge is integrated, as well as data on species occurrence including observations from citizen science initiatives and IoT sensor data on the ground.
+Information on threatened species from the IUCN Red List is also considered.

 What is habitat connectivity?